Is Fresno’s water safe to drink?

 Many of them, such as calcium, magnesium, iron, and others, occur naturally in water, and most of these "natural" chemicals are not harmful to your health.
 However, rain or overwater runoff, seeping through a hazardous waste dump and other such sites, eventually carries unwanted chemicals into underground water sources and pollutes waterways.
 But people are also responsible for a lot of the problem.
 For instance, if you paint your house with an oil-based paint, clean your brushes with paint thinner, and dump the paint thinner in the backyard, you can contaminate an aquifer that may be your own water supply.

 Although not harmful to your health, sand can be a nuisance for our customers and people maintaining the water system.
 The geologic formations from which our groundwater is pumped include layers of sand, gravel and clay particles.
 Older wells that were constructed without modern gravel filters and screens can periodically pump sand out from the formation.
 Fresno has about 100 such wells which are being replaced as funds allow. a new municipal well costs more than $400,000.
 Occasionally modern wells have various structural failures which also allow sand into the pump intake.
 You can help us prioritize replacements and repairs by letting us know if you find frequent or large amounts of sand in your system.

 Fresno adds chlorine to the water it delivers.
-Your water may also be fluoridated.
 Call us at (559) 621-5300, or click the link under Water Quality for more information.